Mearaf/codebridge-website/replit.md

-✓ Enhanced Resources page newsletter section to match black/white theme with proper interactive effects ✓ Added scroll progress bar and smooth scrolling behavior throughout the website ✓ Implemented reveal-on-scroll animations for enhanced user engagement
+✓ Enhanced Resources page newsletter section to match black/white theme with proper interactive effects ✓ Added scroll progress bar and smooth scrolling behavior throughout the website ✓ Implemented reveal-on-scroll animations for enhanced user engagement ✓ Added comprehensive article system with 4 detailed guides (3,000+ words each) ✓ Created individual article pages with proper routing and SEO-friendly URLs ✓ Fixed article navigation and content formatting with enhanced typography ✓ Added new article: "Why Technology and AI are Game-Changers for Home Service Businesses" - comprehensive guide for home services industry

 ## Changelog